 - Roast for 40-45 minutes, turning half way through (in a non-convection oven) and rotating if using more than one pan until the tops of many tomatoes are blistering and puffing up.

 - Remove from oven and cool for about 10 minutes.
-While cooling, use tongs to remove blackened tomato skins as needed.
+While cooling, use tongs to remove blackened tomato skins if needed.

 - Spoon an even amount of tomatoes and juices into a blender or food processor, process until smooth and then transfer to freezer jars or containers, leaving 1-inch or more room at the top for expansion.